LukeShead/Procedures-and-protocols/README.md

 List the main components of an organisational disaster  recovery plan, justifying the reasons for inclusion.

 ### The Business Reboot Games
+###### This will be about the structure of Reboot Games, how it's customers are handled and the staff numbers and roles.

 This repo will be about the business of reboot games, the business itself is a games production company that focuses on rebooting older titles and making them more modern, this means that in order to design the games, there must be the required software and hardware to allow the company to complete it's tasks and projects.
 The hardware and software that the company uses is very expensive and some hardware can be very fragile.
 The number of staff inside the business is 15, each person uses the same systems and same software inside the workplace.